Korean National Youth Association

 'Korean National Youth Association was organized', article in DongA Newspaper, October 12, 1946.
 It was reported that the government formed Jokcheong to become an activist group for the National Foundation of South Korea by concentrating the will and ability of the young people of Joseon.

-The Korean National Youth Association abbreviated as Jokcheong was a far-right nationalist organization founded on October 9, 1946, and led by Lee Beom-seok.
-KNYA had an ideology that intersected fascism and resistance nationalism, which also embraced left-wing youth and was described as a "Third Way".
-KNYA's fascism was deeply related to Third-Worldism, which rejected both First World 'capitalism' and Second World 'communism'.
+The Korean National Youth Association (Korean: 조선민족청년단; Hanja: 朝鮮民族靑年團), abbreviated as Jokcheong (족청; 族靑; lit.
+'National Youth'), was a South Korean nationalist youth organization founded on 9 October 1946 and led by Lee Beom-seok.
+The organization was established with the support of the U.S. military government and grew to over one million members by 1948.
+Its leaders described it as a "Third Way" that rejected both capitalism and communism.
+Scholar Fujii Takeshi has characterized its ideology as intersecting fascism and resistance nationalism, and the organization actively recruited members from left-wing backgrounds.
+It was disbanded in 1949 under the direction of President Syngman Rhee.

 History

 Foundation

-The Association was a neo-fascist youth group organized by Lee Beom-seok, who was fully sponsored by the U.S. military government in October 1946.
-It has organized more than 1 million young people, focusing on training young people, and non-political, non-military and non-religious groups.
-Lee Beom-Seok showed strong nationalist tendencies and actively recruited left-wing figures.
-The Association served as the basis for Lee's political activities and was disbanded under Syngman Rhee's direction in 1949, but later remained in the form of a "congress system," playing a big role in the establishment of the Liberal Party.
+The Association was a right-wing youth group organized by Lee Beom-seok with the full support of the U.S. military government in October 1946.
+It stated that its principles were apolitical, non-military, and non-sectarian, and focused on youth training, eventually organizing over one million young people.
+Lee Beom-seok showed strong nationalist tendencies and actively recruited figures from left-wing backgrounds.
+The Association served as the base for Lee's political activities and was disbanded under Syngman Rhee's direction in 1949.
+However, former members continued to operate as the "Jokcheong faction" (족청계) and later played a central role in the establishment of the Liberal Party.

 Configuration

-It was formed in October 1946 by Lee Beom-seok as the parent of the youth movement to succeed the tradition of national spirit.
-After Rhee came into power, it was merged into the Korean National Youth Association (The abbreviation is called Jokcheong 族靑) and disbanded following the consolidation of youth groups.
+The organization's central headquarters was established in the former Japanese Army Hospital building in Suwon, Gyeonggi Province, where a training center was set up.
+Lee Beom-seok served as the head of the organization, with Lee Jun-sik and Kim Hyung-won serving as vice-leaders.
+Following the establishment of the South Korean government in 1948, President Syngman Rhee ordered the consolidation of all youth groups, leading to the organization's dissolution in 1949.

 Doctrine

-The doctrine of the Korean National Youth Association was called "Danjisamchik" (團旨三則).
-It meant that "We are determined to fulfill the mission of young people under the ideology of national and national levels by invoking the spirit of the nation".
-The strove to rally the capabilities of the nation in the spirit of national independence and international co-existence beyond the sect.
-They said "We aim to face the reality and look to the great place, and to start with the familiar and to give a youthful sense of purity to the founding fathers".
+The organization's stated doctrine, known as "Danjisamchik" (團旨三則), expressed its goals in nationalist terms.
+According to its founding principles, the group aimed to "fulfill the mission of young people under the ideology of nation-first and state-first by invoking the spirit of the nation."
+It also declared its intention to "rally the capabilities of the nation in the spirit of national independence and international co-existence beyond sectarian divisions."

 The photo was taken at the Korean National Youth Association Central Training Center in Suwon.
 It features five people riding in jeep cars against the backdrop of a tower that reads "Racism first, nationalism first", the slogan of the Korean National Youth Association.